materialsproject/fireworks/docs/index.rst

 Shyue Ping Ong was extremely helpful in providing guidance and feedback, as well as the nitty gritty of getting set up with Sphinx documentation, PyPI, etc. If you are in the market for a free Python materials analysis code, I highly recommend his pymatgen_ library (which I also sometimes contribute to).

 Wei Chen was the first test pilot of FireWorks, and contributed greatly to improving the docs and ensuring that FireWorks installation went smoothly for others.

+FireWorks was developed primarily at Lawrence Berkeley National Lab using research funding from Kristin Persson for the Materials Project.

 .. _pymatgen: http://packages.python.org/pymatgen/